 Bank charges like processing fees and unit inspection charges also need to be claimed timely.
 Cash Credit accounts with banks have to pay ‘processing charges’ for renewal of C/C limits and also have to pay unit inspection charges which are directly debited to their C/C accounts by banks.
 Taxpayers can collect ITC on such transactions.

 If a taxpayer has taken any job work done via out-sourcing it to small vendors and they have provided GST invoices, then the taxpayer must claim the relevant ITC.
 Such small entries get missed in the due course of the year.
-Now is the time to check the books of account and get all such entries together for the ITC claim before filing the September 2020 GST Returns.
+Now is the time to check the books of account and get all such entries together for the ITC claim before filing the September 2021 return.

-If the bills are on the name of your business and have the business address mentioned then you can claim ITC on the same.
-People tend to leave such small transactions; however, you can check such entries with GSTR-2A for the complete year and enjoy the benefit by claiming ITC after rightly filing the September 2020 GST Returns.
+If the bills are in the name of your business and have the business address mentioned then you can claim ITC on the same.
+People tend to leave such small transactions; however, you can check such entries with GSTR-2A for the complete year and enjoy the benefit by claiming ITC.

 As mentioned in the above point, small transactions get ignored throughout the course of the year.
 But all these small transactions when seen together can save you a lot of money so do not miss taking them into account.
 Small expenses are not calculated accurately and are often ignored.
 You can check your GSTR 2A and carry out a proper reconciliation process.